AengusBl/twoWayEdits/README.txt

-This is Apps Script script allows teams using a Google Sheets workbook to have edits in a main sheet and its daughter sheets be mirrored.
+This Apps Script script allows teams using a Google Sheets workbook to have edits in a main sheet and its daughter sheets be mirrored.
 All variables and strings identifying the original use were replaced by neutral placeholders.
 Here is a more detailed explanation:

 In a MS Excel or Google Sheets workbook, a cell can contain a formula or a value, but not both.
 Say a cell B3 contains the value "Hello world" and a cell F5 contains the value "=B3".
 Cell F5 will display the value "Hello world", and any edits made to the value of cell B3 will change the value cell F5 displays accordingly.
 However, cell F5 simply *displays* the value of cell B3, and no edits can made to the latter from the former.
 This script fixes that issue for a very specific use case.